JuliaSymbolics/Metatheory.jl/paper/paper.md

 This allows for extreme conciseness of code and opens up for many possible applications of rewriting and analysis of Julia code.

+# Conclusion

 Recently, many applications of equality saturation have proven useful and promising for optimization tasks.
-(TODO cita herbie e tensat) We are confident that with an equality saturation engine fully integrated in an homoiconic language such as Julia, many new frontiers of metaprogramming could be explored in future works, in an elegant, performant and concise way.
+Herbie [@panchekha2015automatically] is a tool for automatically improving the precision of floating point expressions, which recently switched to using egg as the rewriting backend.
+TENSAT [@yang2021equality] employs egg to superoptimize neural networks' tensor graphs.
+However, Herbie requires interoperation between different languages.
+Re-implementing those case studies in pure homoiconic Julia with Metatheory.jl would probably be valid research contributions on their own.
+We are confident that a well integrated homoiconic equality saturation engine in pure Julia will permit exploration of many new metaprogramming applications, and allow them to be implemented in an elegant, performant and concise way.

 # Acknowledgements